kggrinch/Airport_Application_Extended/README.md

   - View current bookings and reservations

 ## Data utilized
-*The data utilized in this web service API is sourced from the ChatGPT OpenAI, which contains collection of sample flight data modified by contributors.
+* The data utilized in this web service API is sourced from the ChatGPT OpenAI, which contains collection of sample flight data modified by contributors.

-## AI Usage
-* ChatGPT OpenAI generation tool was used to generate the sample data found within the database script.
-All sample data was sourced from ChatGPT OpenAI.